coolsamson7/service/README.md

 A service is represented by an annotated ( in order to be scanned by spring ) interface extending the tagging interface `Service` .
 There are no other restrictions except that it should contain all the necessary information so that the communication channels are able to do the remoting.
-In our example we simply added the spring mvc annotations.
+In our example we simply added the spring mvc annotations knowing that spring will take care of the rest.

-The service implementation is any spring bean ( that a channel can connect to )
+The service implementation is any spring bean.

 ### Component